Shivani29sheth/PCA_LDA_from_scratch/README.md

 **Principal Component Analysis:**

+We perform Principal Component Analysis from scratch by computing the eigen values and variance of the image features.
+Once these are calculated, we plot them on a graph to analysize the top eigen values and the number of components required to keep maximum variance (about 98%) of the total variance in data.

 <img src="PCA_LDA_Results/PCA_eignvalues.png" width="35%" height="35%">

 <img src="PCA_LDA_Results/PCA_variance.png" width="35%" height="35%">

 As per the 'Cumulative_explained_variance' graph shown above, we see that we need to use about 300 dimensions in PCA in order to keep 98% of the total variance in data.

+Now, we also analyze the distortion in the reduced dimensional data by plotting the graph below:

 <img src="PCA_LDA_Results/PCA_distortion.png" width="35%" height="35%">

+Finally, after performing PCA we project all images into 2-D space and plot each digit in a different color for data visualization.

 <img src="PCA_LDA_Results/PCA_plot.png" width="75%" height="75%">

 **Linear Discriminant Analysis:**

 In LDA, we can only use a maximum of 3 dimensions since we have only 3 class labels.
 Hence, using LDA, we would be able to separate the three classes in a maximum of 3 dimensions.

+After performing LDA, we project all images into 2-D space and plot each digit in a different color for data visualization.

 <img src="PCA_LDA_Results/LDA_plot.png" width="50%" height="50%">